Supermagnum/openrepeater/README.md

 This module provides GNU Radio blocks for various digital and analog modulation schemes, specialized for amateur radio and digital voice communications.

+This module was converted from the [QRadioLink](https://qradiolink.org/) application, which is a multimode SDR transceiver for GNU Radio, ADALM-Pluto, LimeSDR, USRP, and other SDR hardware.
+The original source code is located at [https://codeberg.org/qradiolink/qradiolink](https://codeberg.org/qradiolink/qradiolink).

+The QRadioLink Codeberg page does not mention any crashes or other known issues.
+The code has been fuzzed extensively using libFuzzer with over 104 million executions across multiple blocks, and no crashes or memory leaks were discovered.
+However, the codebase could potentially benefit from further fuzzing, particularly for blocks that have not yet been fuzzed (see [fuzzing-results/results.md](fuzzing-results/results.md) for coverage details).

 ## Features

 ### Modulation/Demodulation Blocks